ADD & ADHD

 How to treat ADHD?

-Why can amphetamines be used to treat ADHD in children?
+Why can stimulants be used to treat ADHD in children?

-Stimulants, both methylphenidate, and amphetamines have been studied for decades.
-They have shown long-term safety with considerable improvement to a very challenging diagnosis for patients to manage.
-Additionally, the FDA released a statement stating they did not find an association with children and adverse cardiovascular events (4).
-The American Academy of Pediatrics (AAP) has released their latest treatment recommendations (2019) with methylphenidate and/or amphetamines as first-line treatment for ADHD in children (5)
+Stimulants have been studied for decades and have shown long-term safety with significant improvements for a challenging diagnosis like ADHD.
+The FDA has also issued a statement indicating no association between these medications and adverse cardiovascular events in children.
+The American Academy of Pediatrics (AAP) released its latest treatment recommendations in 2019, which include stimulants as a first-line treatment for ADHD in children.

-Our clinicians are sure to discuss the risks and benefits of every treatment option with patients and their parents.
-Our priority is to ensure both the patient and parent are comfortable with the medication that is being prescribed.
+Our clinicians thoroughly discuss the risks and benefits of every treatment option with patients and their parents.
+Our priority is ensuring both the patient and parent feel comfortable with the prescribed medication.

 Are there any resources available for people with ADHD?